thecodecrate/python-pipeline/tests/modular_fragmented_design.md

         ...
     ```

-3. **Partial Interface - Inheritance List**: A partial interface must import the interfaces of any other partials it depends on.
+3. **Partial Interface Inheritance List**: A partial interface must import the interfaces of any other partials it depends on.
 This ensures that all necessary methods and attributes are available.
 It also must import the base interface and `Protocol`.

     ```python
     # partials/with_partial3_interface.py
     from .with_partial1_interface import WithPartial1Interface
     from .with_partial2_interface import WithPartial2Interface
     from ..cat_base_interface import CatBaseInterface as WithBaseInterface
+    from typing import Protocol

     class WithPartial3Interface(
         WithPartial2Interface,  # Dependency: methods from Partial2
         WithPartial1Interface,  # Dependency: methods from Partial1
         WithBaseInterface,      # Base interface
         Protocol,
     ):
         ...